The Kneipp and Mill Walking Trail at Kaning

 Those who long for more exercise can continue hiking from the Adams-Mühle, at the peak of the Kneipp and Mill Walking Trail.
 From there you can hike to several (serviced) mountain pastures and alpine huts within the southern reaches of the Nockberge National Park.

 Don't forget supplies for a BBQ and remember to take towels.
-A change of clothes for the smaller ones is recommended.
+A change of clothes for little ones is recommended.